princjef/gomarkdoc/README.md

   -o, --output string                  File or pattern specifying where to write documentation output.
 Defaults to printing to stdout.
   -t, --template stringToString        Custom template string to use for the provided template name instead of the default template. (default [])
       --template-file stringToString   Custom template file to use for the provided template name instead of the default template. (default [])
+  -v, --verbose count                  Log additional output from the execution of the command.
+Can be chained for additional verbosity.
 ```

 The gomarkdoc command processes each of the provided packages\, generating documentation for the package in markdown format and writing it to console\.
 For example\, if you have a package in your current directory and want to send it to a documentation markdown file\, you might do something like this: